What Is VLT in Ski Goggles?

 How do you know if ski goggles fit?

 You will know your goggles fit correctly if they are snug across your cheekbones, forehead, and nose without leaving any gaps on your face.
-Be sure that they are not too tight that they are painful.
+Be sure that they are not too tight and not painful.
 There also should not be a gap between your helmet and the top of the goggles where cold air could get in.

 How to keep ski goggles from fogging